MichaelTunnell/ego-zip-downloads-userscript/README.md

 # -- IMPORTANT UPDATE! --
-This project is no longer maintained or needed because GNOME finally decided to make it possible to download extensions from the extensions.gnome.org website.
-You can now just use their download method in order to get the files. :)
+This project is currently unmaintained because GNOME decided to make it possible to download extensions from the extensions.gnome.org website.
+Unfortunately, they have apparently removed the ability to install extensions via zip files so I am not sure why they made the downloads possible if you can't really use them.
+I will look for a solution but it seems the best solution at this point is installing via command-line.

 -------------------